HaimengBai/431slides/class_24/README.md

     - Build a short report on class achivement for the Activity After Class 22, regarding p hacking and paired/independent samples.
     - Build a short document with some additional examples on distinguishing paired / matched samples from independent samples, and indicating what you can do inferentially with paired samples in categorical data analyses, and with matched groups larger than pairs (liked matched trios) in analyzing quantitative outcomes.
     - Build an Activity to be done after Class 24 online.
-    - Build the document you will use to request that I revisit your grading on Assignments 1-6.
-This document is to be submitted in December, after you receive your grade on Assignment 6.
     - Grade and react to Project Task D, which is due on Monday 2017-11-20, at noon.
-(I plan to grade these Tuesday morning.)
+(I plan to finish looking at these on Tuesday morning.)
+The [Project Schedule](https://github.com/THOMASELOVE/431project/blob/master/TaskF/SCHEDULE.md) now indicates whether I've received and approved Task D for your group.
     - Prepare at least tentative slides for classes 24-27.

 2. Reminders